New

 What to look for:

-- Is the audience specific enough to recruit?
+• Is the description specific enough to recruit?
 "Small business owners" is broad; "founders of B2B SaaS companies with fewer than 50 employees who launched in the last two years" is actionable.

-- Is the audience directly connected to your problem statement?
+• Is the participant directly connected to your problem statement?
 If you're studying onboarding friction, you want people who have recently onboarded — not long-tenured power users.

 Interview Plan

 This is the heart of the brief — the structured conversation guide that the AI interviewer will follow.
-It typically includes:
+It contains several components:

-Wrap-Up The closing section gives participants a chance to share anything that wasn't covered and ends the conversation gracefully.
+Closing Approach How the AI wraps up the interview — giving participants a chance to share anything that wasn't covered and ending the conversation gracefully.

 What to look for in the interview plan:

-- Are there too many questions?
-A 20-minute interview typically supports 5 to 8 core questions with probes.
+• Are there too many questions?
+A 20-minute interview typically supports 5 to 8 key questions with probes.
 More than that, and you risk rushing through important topics.

-- Is the language appropriate for your audience?
+• Is the language appropriate for your participants?
 A study about developer tooling should sound different from one about consumer health apps.

 How to Read the Brief Critically